Cadman Family Members Honoured

 News Flash: Canter Litvack’s Story in the CJN.

 Have you ever wondered why Canter Litvack has made his way from Belfast, Northern Ireland across the big pond to Beth Israel in Peterborough each High Holy Days for the past 6 years?
 Have you ever wondered what the Charles Dickens Letter Project is or at least now wish to know more?
 Then read on: “Backstory: One Foot in Belfast, the Other in Peterborough” .
 The article is found in the Canadian Jewish News.

 News Flash: Corey Teichman returns home from Israel.

 Corey’s experience of a lifetime in Israel was pretty special !!
 Have a look at Birthright Israel: Canada Israel Experience – Friends With Special Needs.

-News Flash: Beth Israel Synagogue President As Game Changer.
+News Flash: Beth Israel Congregation President As Game Changer.

 On April 27th, the Kawartha SPEAKS community health care fundraiser is happening.
 Larry Gillman, the President of Beth Israel is one of the “Game Changers” to speak at the fundraiser and offer insights about how positive change can occur.
 See article here.